-- d.
-Non-Filipino citizens may become members of the Board to the extent of the foreign participation in the equity of the Bank. - 2.
-Powers/Responsibilities and Duties of the Board - a.
-Corporate Powers of the Board6 b.
-General Responsibility of the Board7
+d.
+Non-Filipino citizens may become members of the Board to the extent of the foreign participation in the equity of the Bank.

+2. Powers/Responsibilities and Duties of the Board

+a.
+Corporate Powers of the Board6

 The corporate powers of the Bank shall be exercised, its business conducted and all its resources controlled through its Board.
 The powers of the Board as conferred by law are original and cannot be revoked by the stockholders.
 The directors shall hold their office charged with the duty to exercise sound and objective judgment for the best interest of the Bank.